What is Control Premium?

 Learn More → Investment Banking Guide

-Causes of Control Premium in M&A Transactions
+What Causes the Control Premium in M&A?

 - Revenue or Cost Synergies